 In her teen days my sister Janice (the Floridian) was quite adept at gymnastics, particularly on the balance beam where she made great use of her balancing skills.
 When Janice moved on to college, dad cut up the balance beam he previously made for her to practice on for a new use as exit steps from a sliding glass door to the back patio during a home renovation project!

 Balancing is involved in many areas of day-to-day living and is critical to an abundant life.
 People balance tires, bank accounts, relationships, priorities and work, we eat a balanced meal….we try to keep a balanced state of mind.
 In my life, finding balance is an ongoing lifetime project.
-I’ve heard the comment that it’s good to fall / fail because it means you were trying.
+I’ve heard comments like: It’s good to fall / fail because it means you were trying.
 If you think about your success, you will be successful.
 If you think about your falls or your failures, you’ll learn to improve.

 4/26/33 – 5/5/16